MatRising/matrising/README.md

 - [Svelte landing page](https://github.com/MatRising/landing-page-2) here is [link](https://landing-page-demo2.vercel.app/) to live demo
 - [Svelte simple landing page with AOS](https://github.com/MatRising/landing-page-3) here is [link](https://landing-page-demo3.vercel.app/) to live demo
 - [Blog with Next.js](https://github.com/MatRising/nextblogger) here is [link](https://nextblogger.vercel.app/) to live demo.
 This is simple blog with admin page connected to firebase.
 - [Simple e-commerce with Next.js](https://github.com/MatRising/nextshoper) here is [link](https://nextshoper.vercel.app/) to live demo.
 It is also connected to firebase.
-This is not finished I plan on going back to this project soon.